Trim App: Automatically Save More, Negotiate Bills, and Get Rid of Unwanted Fees

 Also, Trim promises not to sell or share your data with anyone, or use it for any other purpose without your permission.
 The company will only use your information to help you save money.

-Your Own Personal Finance Assistant – For Free
+Trim App is Your Own Personal Finance Assistant

 With all of the money being lost to gray charges for services that are no longer needed or wanted, it makes sense to consider “hiring” your own personal finance assistant and put the Trim system to work for you.

 Although those sneaky recurring charges might seem like they won’t make an impact on your financial goals, you might be surprised to know that you can potentially build a fortune with that seemingly small change.